-This article describes how to use Looker with Databricks.
+This article describes how to use Looker with the Databricks Data Science & Engineering workspace.
+Looker is not supported in Databricks SQL.

 In Looker, go to Admin > Connections > New Database Connection.